claygiffin/100-coaches-site/src/pages/index.md

 intro:
   linkText: Read Our Story
   text: >-
-    100 Coaches(tm) offers services, events, online courses and other opportunities to inspire, develop, and energize leaders for the future.
+    100 Coaches offers services, events, online courses and other opportunities to inspire, develop, and energize leaders for the future.
 We amplify the collective impact of our exclusive community to improve the world.
 coaches:
   headline: Our Members
   text: >-
-    R>The 100 Coaches are each highly accomplished and compassionate people, each one committed to using their talents to make good people and organizations better.
+    The 100 Coaches are each highly accomplished and compassionate people, each one committed to using their talents to make good people and organizations better.
 Together, we create a unique spectrum of talent including the world’s leading executive coaches, consultants, speakers, authors, iconic leaders, entrepreneurs and non-profit leaders.
 Browse to enjoy the breadth of members or select a section to see the depth in each area.
 consultancy:
   headline: Work With Us
-  linkText: Get Started
+  linkText: Work with us
   text: >-
-    100 Coaches(tm) include some the world's most effective consultants in all areas of employee and customer growth and engagement.
-We offer a unique spectrum of professionals who give speeches, deliver workshops and lead transformation.
+    100 Coaches include some the world's most effective consultants in all areas of employee and customer growth and engagement.
+We offer a unique spectrum of professionals who give speeches, deliver workshops, and lead transformation.
 With so many talented people in our group, we make it easier to find the right solution which may include our unique ability to bring together multiple world class resources.
-If you are interested to learn more, let's get started!
 education:
   headline: >-
     Many of the 100 Coaches(TM) are best selling authors here are a few of our